CallumBoase/knack-api-helper/README.md

             view: 'view_6',
             body: {
                 field_23: uploadedFileId, //Assuming field_23 is a file or image field in your Knack database
-                field_25: 'Hello', //Any other value(s) you wan to fill }
+                field_25: 'Hello', //Any other value(s) you want to fill }
         })